 Shatavari the “Queen of herbs”

 Shatavari is an adaptogenic herb and phytoestrogen.
-It has been used traditionally in Ayurvedic medicine which is a system of medicine that helps balance the body, mind and spirit.
+It has been used traditionally in Ayurvedic medicine which is a system of medicine that helps balance the body, mind, and spirit.
 It is used as a general tonic to address many health concerns.
-It helps boost the immune system, treats ulcers, kidney stones, diarrhea and has been shown to be anti inflammatory.(1)
+It helps boost the immune system, treats ulcers, kidney stones, diarrhea, and is anti-inflammatory.(1)

 What is in Shatavari:

 Shatavari may help with edema due to its natural diuretic effects.
 It helps with postpartum fatigue and can help balance stress and our mood.
 It helps relieve depression.(5)

 - People who are allergic to asparagus should not take shatavari

 - If you have low blood sugar or are on blood sugar lowering medication check with your care provider before taking Shatavari